Addressing Gun Violence

 - Increase funding and support for the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).

 - Repeal the Tiahart Amendment, which requires that ATF gun traces be performed on paper, effectively making them useless in prevention of trafficking, and prohibits the ATF from requiring gun dealers to perform regular inventory checks.

-- Support campaign finance reforms that prevent organizations, such as the NRA, from bribing their representatives with campaign dollars.
+- Support campaign finance reforms that prevent organizations from bribing their representatives with campaign dollars.